joeromero/docs/content/cartodb_ui/cartodb_ui.md

   </tbody>
 </table>

-* Prefered format is using "," as separator, column headers.
+* Prefered format is using "," as separator and including column headers.
 ** We require the ZIP to come with .SHP, .DBF, .SHX and .PRJ all with same name.
 *** We will only import first Sheet and the structure must be tabular, with first row being the column headers.